A Primer for Indian Entrepreneurs: Reflections of Successful Founders and Investors

-To mark the 75th anniversary of India's independence, the Center for Emerging Markets at Northeastern University, in collaboration with the Consul General of India in New York, is organized a day-long summit on India-U.S. Partnership for Innovation on October 14th at the 17th Floor conference room in East Village.
+To mark the 75th anniversary of India's independence, the Center for Emerging Markets, in collaboration with the Consul General of India in New York, organized a day-long summit on the India-U.S. Partnership for Innovation on October 14th, 2022.
 The Summit was inaugurated by India's ambassador to the U.S., Hon.
 Taranjit S. Sandhya.
 Speakers included ministers, senior policymakers, and CEOs/Founders of Indian and US companies.
 They explored innovation in India in sectors ranging from water, renewable energy, and communications, to electronics, digital businesses, healthcare, and space exploration.
 This event was part of the Vivek and Vandana Sharma India Initiative at the Center for Emerging Markets.
 Learn more.

 India Lecture Series